betterscientificsoftware/bssw.io/Articles/Blog/2021-07-RateYourProject.md

 <br>

 Once the overall assessment has been established, teams are able to examine the individual categories to determine what practices they could focus on for improvement.
-In this example, selecting the _Better Planning_ category will then provide a more detailed assessement of the practice areas.
+In this example, selecting the _Better Planning_ category will then provide a more detailed assessment of the practice areas.
 In this case, the project could clearly benefit from creating onboarding and offboarding processes to manage staff turnover, and could also benefit from looking at how to improve contribution management, requirements analysis, and software design practices.

 <br>